beadone/STM32-nRF24L01_UV_Solar_TXv1/README.md

 stm32f103 with nrf24l01 radio attached transmitting uv and luminosity data to a PI with a receiving radio The code for the pi can be found on this site, called pi_nrf24l01_rx_mqtt. the stm32 wiring is documented in the code.
+The code is written in the arduino IDE.
+See Roger Clarke posts for setting this up